n1s1th/Size_Detect_OpenCV/README.md

 # 📏 Size_Detect_OpenCV – Measure Real-World Object Sizes Using OpenCV

-**ObjectSizer** is a Python application that uses OpenCV to measure the real-world dimensions of objects in a video.
+**Size_Detect_OpenCV** is a Python application that uses OpenCV to measure the real-world dimensions of objects in a video.
 It leverages computer vision techniques and a reference object (like an A4 paper or coin) to calculate accurate sizes.

 ---